What is the Classical Acting Technique?

 Training as a classical actor is a rigorous and physically demanding process.
 Practitioners of the technique believe that in order for an actor to embody a character, they must have an open, flexible body and voice that is free from tension and inhibition.
 Most classical acting training programs begin by using a series of exercises to break down the actor’s natural tensions and habits, teaching them to find a state of neutrality.

-A huge amount of emphasis is placed on vocal freedom in classical acting.
-The technique was primarily developed for theatrical acting, so vocal exercises are designed to teach an actor to naturally and safely project his or her voice.
+Vocal freedom in classical acting is at the heart of this work.
+This technique was primarily developed for theatrical acting.
+Consequently, vocal exercises are designed to teach an actor to naturally and safely project his or her voice.
 Actors begin their training with a series of breathing exercises that remove tension and strain from the vocal tract.
 They then move onto a range of exercises designed to create clarity and emotional versatility in the voice.

-The third main section in classical training is textual analysis.
-Actors learn a range of analytical tools, most of which are taken from the Stanislavski Method, that help them to understand their character’s words, actions, and emotions.
+Lastly, the third type of classical training is textual analysis.
+In this method, actors learn a range of analytical tools, most of which are taken from the Stanislavski Method.
+Actors learn to understand their character’s words, actions, and emotions.
 Actors begin by identifying an objective for their character, which is the driving desire that lies behind all of their actions.
-The text is then broken up into a series of beats.
-Some teachers use the actioning method, where actors choose descriptive actions to help motivate them for each line.
+From this, the text is then broken up into a series of beats.
+Some teachers use actioning, a method where actors choose descriptive actions to help motivate them for each line.